Top Gun: Maverick: Casting

-Hamm signed onto the film before he was even given an official offer or script.
+Hamm signed onto the film before he was given an official offer or script.
 In September 2018, Manny Jacinto joined the cast.
-In October 2018, Kara Wang, Jack Schumacher, Greg Tarzan Davis, Jake Picking, Raymond Lee, Jean Louisa Kelly and Lyliana Wray joined the cast; Wray replaced McKenzie who dropped out of the film after signing onto Lost Girls (2020).
+In October 2018, Kara Wang, Jack Schumacher, Greg Tarzan Davis, Jake Picking, Raymond Lee, Jean Louisa Kelly, and Lyliana Wray joined the cast; Wray replaced McKenzie, who dropped out of the film after signing onto Lost Girls (2020).
 In November 2018, Chelsea Harris joined the cast.
-Kelly McGillis, Meg Ryan and Aaron and Adam Weis, who each appeared in the original film, were not asked to appear in the sequel.
+Kelly McGillis, Meg Ryan, and Aaron and Adam Weis, all of whom appeared in the original film, were not asked to appear in the sequel.

-According to an interview with Vanity Fair, Lewis Hamilton was offered a fighter pilot role since he has a close friendship with Cruise but turned down the offer due to his Formula One commitments.
+According to interviews with Vanity Fair and GQ, Lewis Hamilton was offered a fighter pilot role because of his friendship with Cruise but turned down the offer because of his Formula One commitments.

 Filming

 To create the illusion that the actors were piloting the jets during flying scenes, the producers paid the Navy $11,374 per flight hour for F/A-18E (single seat) and F/A-18F (dual seat) Super Hornets and pilots to fly them.
-For external shots real Navy pilots flew the E version.
+For external shots, real Navy pilots flew the E version.
 For shots of the actors in flight, the F version was used with the actual pilot in the front seat.
 One F/A-18F was rigged with special cameras to film an actor in the back seat.
-Cruise designed a unique three-month "boot camp" to train the actors with flying roles to get them used to aerobatics and high g-forces, and to build the spatial awareness they would need to operate the camera equipment.
+Cruise designed a three-month "boot camp" to train the actors with flying roles to get them used to aerobatics and high g-forces, as well as build the spatial awareness they would need to operate the camera equipment.
 Some of the training was required by the Navy for passengers in tactical jets, including underwater evacuation.
 Barbaro said the cast endured aerobatics riding in the Extra 300L flown by Chuck Coleman, including right before flights in the F/A-18F, to ensure their bodies had the required tolerance.
-The actors also had to learn lighting, cinematography, and editing to properly run the cameras, because, as Bruckheimer put it, "when they're up in the jet they have to direct themselves essentially."
+She also praised the female pilots she had worked with during the filming process, and commented that while the "military aviation community [is] progressive, there's no way that [sexism] doesn't still exist in little moments here and there.
+It's par for the course for women in historically male-dominated spaces.
+So I was glad we kept that in."
+The actors also had to learn lighting, cinematography, and editing to properly run the cameras, because, according to Bruckheimer "when they're up in the jet, they have to direct themselves, essentially."